symfony/symfony-docs/forms.rst

     Do you prefer video tutorials?
 Check out the `Symfony Forms screencast series`_.

-Dealing with HTML forms is one of the most common - and challenging - tasks for a web developer.
-Symfony integrates a Form component that helps you dealing with forms.
-In this article, you'll build a complex form from the ground up, learning the most important features of the form library along the way.
+Creating and processing HTML forms is hard and repetitive.
+You need to deal with rendering HTML form fields, validating submitted data, mapping the form data into objects and a lot more.
+Symfony includes a powerful form feature that provides all these features and many more for truly complex scenarios.

 Installation
 ------------